igorkulman/coding-journal/content/post/2015-12-21-a-week-with-microsoft-band-2.md

 The device feels solid, I did not feel uncomfortable wearing.
 I though using the keyboard while wearing it maybe be a problem and it partially was.
 I could use the keyboard while using my desktop computer, but I had to be careful not to scratch the display on the edge when using my Thinkpad notebook.
 Using the Thinkpad while wearing the Band was not really comfortable, I had to position the hand differently that I am used to.

 Wearing the band on the inside allows a nice feature, turning the watch face on when you flip your wrist.
-This can save you precious battery compared to having the watch faces always visible.
+This can save you precious battery compared to having the watch faces always visible, until you realize you turn your wrist a lot during the day, for example while eating.
+The band is made of rubber and it scratches quite easily.

 **Initial setup**